EbenezeriMaleko/TCP_Proxy_Server/README.md

 ### Testing with Postman or Other Tools

-You can use Postman or curl to test the server by sending requests to localhost on the port specified in main.cpp.
-For Linux you can use apachebench to test multiple connection (e.g 1000)
+You can use **Postman** or curl to test the server by sending requests to localhost on the port specified in main.cpp.
+For Linux, you can use **Apachebench** to test multiple connections (e.g 1000)

 ---